Caroline's Cooking

 While we love some sweet pumpkin treats like these, we also enjoy it in savory dishes.
 Pumpkin ravioli are a favorite we have at least a few times each year, then we also love a comforting bowl of pumpkin risotto or homemade pumpkin pasta (with pumpkin in the dough).

-But back to these little parcels of tastiness.
-If you're not familiar with empanadas, it's the Spanish term for a filled pastry, what you might translate as a turnover or hand pie.
-They can be both savory and sweet, and you find them in both Spain and across Latin America.
+If you're not familiar with empanadas, it's the Spanish term for a filled pastry, what you might translate as a pie.
+Though what's generally considered the original, Spanish empanada gallega), is normally larger and cut in slices, the majority of empanadas are smaller, more like a hand pie/turnover or pasty.
+You'll find them in Spain as well as across Latin America.

 How they're made